TIMELINE

 GOAL

-RESEARCH - USER JOURNEY
+THE USER JOURNEY

 RESEARCH - COMPETITIVE ANALYSIS